-- A Stage 2 audit cannot be conducted as a site assessment and is conducted as a remote assessment. - A certification determination from the Certification Review Group.

-See GR 7.1.2 for additional information.
+- A Stage 2 or scope change audit cannot be conducted as a site assessment and is conducted as a remote assessment. - A certification determination from the Certification Review Group. - See GR 7.1.2 for additional information.

 Demonstration of Capability.
-Representative work that is of equal or greater complexity, follows the Quality Management System (QMS), and can be used to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.
+Representative work that is of equal or greater complexity, which follows the Quality Management System (QMS), and can be used to demonstrate capability for a certification program or endorsement as required in the GRs and/or Supplements.
 AISC published and approved mock exercises (if available) can also be used for a Demonstration of Capability.

-Document Review.
-A review of a Participant or Applicant's quality manual and procedures during the Recertification Audit (RF) to assess their ongoing compliance.
-A Documentation Review may also be performed at the auditor's discretion during a renewal audit if they deem it necessary to assess the Participant's or Applicant's compliance with the GRs.
+Documentation Review.
+A review of a Participant's quality manual and procedures during the Renewal Audit (RF) to assess their ongoing compliance.

 Eligibility Review.
 A review to confirm that a Participant or Applicant meets the necessary prerequisites for the certification(s)/endorsement(s) they are applying for.
+This is performed prior to the Stage 1 assessment.

 Employee Count.
-The number of all administrative, shop or field employees that have any role in the quality management system to be AISC certified, this includes maintenance and QC personnel.
-This should not include contracted employees on a temporary basis..
+The number of all administrative, shop or field employees that have a role in the quality management system to be AISC certified, this includes maintenance and QC personnel.
+This should not include temporary employees.

 International.
-Any Participant or Applicant is considered international, if they are located outside the 50 states and the District of Columbia of the United States of America. applicants
+Any Participant or Applicant that is located outside the 50 states and the District of Columbia of the United States of America.